Shivnia/Project-1-Browser-Game/README.md

 ---
 1. Open up VSCode
 2. Use the command in the terminal NPX serve .
-3. Open the Local server following the link with ctrl + click Alternatively you can use the link here to deploy the game. https://shivnia.github.io/Project-1-Browser-Game/
+3. Open the Local server following the link with ctrl + click.

+Alternatively you can use the link here to deploy the game. https://shivnia.github.io/Project-1-Browser-Game/
 How to use the project